Fast algorithms at low temperatures via Markov chains: Abstract

 \section{Abstract}

-Efficient algorithms for approximate counting/sampling problems in spin systems typically apply in the so-called high-temperature regime, where the interaction between neighbouring spins is ``weak''.
-For example, in the hard-core model with fugacity $\lambda>0$, known approximation algorithms work for small values of $\lambda$ (close to zero) where large independent sets have relatively small weight.
-Instead, recent work of Jenssen, Keevash and Perkins (2019) yields an FPTAS for approximating the partition function and an efficient sampling algorithm in the low-temperature regime on bounded-degree (bipartite) expander graphs for the hard-core and ferromagnetic Potts models.
-Their method is based on defining appropriate polymer models and using cluster-expansion arguments to obtain a complex zero-free region for their partition function, and then approximating this partition function using the polynomial interpolation method of Barvinok.
+Efficient algorithms for approximate counting and sampling in spin systems typically apply in the so-called high-temperature regime, where the interaction between neighboring spins is ``weak''.
+Instead, recent work of Jenssen, Keevash and Perkins yields polynomial-time algorithms in the low-temperature regime on bounded-degree (bipartite) expander graphs using polymer models and the cluster expansion.

-We present a simple discrete-time Markov chain for polymer models, and present an elementary proof of rapid mixing of this new chain under exponential decay of the polymer weights.
-Applying these general polymer results to the hard-core and ferromagnetic Potts models on bounded-degree (bipartite) expander graphs yields fast algorithms with running time $O(n \log n)$ for the Potts model and $O(n^2 \log n)$ for the hard-core model, in contrast to typical running times of $n^{O(\log \Delta)}$ for algorithms based on Barvinok's polynomial interpolation method on graphs of maximum degree $\Delta$.
-In addition, our approach via our polymer model Markov chain is conceptually simpler as it circumvents the zero-free analysis and the generalization to complex parameters.
-Finally, we combine our results for the hard-core and ferromagnetic Potts models with standard Markov chain comparison tools to obtain polynomial mixing time for the usual spin system Glauber dynamics restricted to even and odd or `red' dominant portions of the respective state spaces.
+In order to speed up these algorithms (so the exponent in the run time does not depend on the degree bound) we present a Markov chain for polymer models and show that it is rapidly mixing under exponential decay of polymer weights.
+This yields, for example, an $O(n \log n)$-time sampling algorithm for the low-temperature ferromagnetic Potts model on bounded-degree expander graphs.
+Combining our results for the hard-core and Potts models with Markov chain comparison tools, we obtain polynomial mixing time for Glauber dynamics restricted to appropriate portions of the state space.